 Studies “Society” from diverse angles to seek solutions to problems and issues

-Studying about society, students seek solutions to various soci al problems exhibited in the relationships between people, peop le and organizations, and involvement in society.
-The Faculty of Socio logy offers practical learning focusing on fieldwork with the key word, "hands-on approach," an approach through which theories learned in the classroom are verified on site, and results are reflected in new theories.
+Students study society, relationships between people, the involvement of people with organizations and society, and seek solutions to various social problems.
+The Faculty of Sociology offers practical learning focusing on fieldwork with the keyword “hands-on approach,” in which theories learned in the classroom are verified on-site, and results are reflected in theory.

 Dept. of Social Welfare, Dept. of Child Education

 Fosters the ability to learn, think, and practice “Tomoiki (coexistence)” through abundant practical work

 The Junior College consists of the Social Welfare and Child Education Departments.
 Both departments place a focus on practical training, with hands-on and experiential learning at social welfare facilities, day-care centers, and kindergartens.
 Opportunities to participate in joint events with the local com munity are provided to foster human resources with rich humanity, professional knowledge, and practical skills.

 Four interdisciplinary courses transcending their specialized d omains are available: International Relations, English Communication, Sports Science, and Environmental Science.